Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park.

 Because of performance constraints during your initial setup, we give you the benefit of the doubt and add an extra lap to any ride that contains more than one lap.

-There's no page on The Most Laps that "knows" if you're logged in.
-If you want to change your notification settings or unsubscribe from the newsletter, use the links in the emails.
+There's no page on The Most Laps that "knows" if you're logged in, but you can see the public page of your stats at https://themostlaps.com/rider/your-Strava-ID.
 To be removed from The Most Laps, email us.

 From your Strava profile, we store your user id, first and last names, a link to your profile photo, and your email address.
+(Note: If you signed up after January 15, 2019, we don't have your email address.)
 Unless you subscribe to our newsletter, we will only use your email address for administrative purposes.
 We'll never share it with anyone.

 We also store, of course, the authentication token used to fetch your rides from the Strava API.
 However, this is only used "behind the scenes" on our server.
 It is never exposed to your browser.